superbenefit/state-template/policies/membership/README.md

 ## [Code of Conduct](conduct.md)

-The[ Code of Conduct](conduct.md) is a set of rules and expectations to which all DAO members agree.
+The[Code of Conduct](conduct.md) is a set of rules and expectations to which all DAO members agree.

 [conduct.md](conduct.md)